agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 [lhc_diagram]: {{ file_dir }}/alex_lhc_layout.svg

-CMS is a 14,000 ton physics experiment run by nearly 3000 physicists and engineers.
-It is built around a proton-proton collision point and measures the speed, mass, and direction of all the particles that are created after the two protons collide.
-Some people like to think of it as a very large camera, and that actually isn't so bad an analogy: like a camera, CMS measures particles using silicon (and some other materials) and saves the output somewhere.
+CMS is a 14,000 ton experiment run by nearly 3000 physicists and engineers.
+It is built around a point on the LHC where protons collide and measures the speed, mass, and flight direction of all the particles that are created after the two protons collide.
+Some people like to think of it as a very large camera, and that actually isn't so bad an analogy: like a camera, CMS measures particles using silicon (and some other materials) and saves the output somewhere to be viewed later.

-Doing research with this data has some subtleties, but is essentially just counting.
-We predict how many events with a certain characteristic, for example, two high energy electrons, we would see based on our understanding of the Standard Model.
+Doing research with this data has some subtleties, but it is essentially just counting.
+We predict how many events with a certain characteristic, for example two high energy electrons, we would see based on our understanding of the Standard Model.
 Then we count the number of events that CMS recorded with those characteristics.

 ## Transverse Momentum

 I said I studied low energy QCD, but then immediately introduced the highest energy collider in the world.
 This is not, it turns out, a contradiction.
-While the LHC is very high energy, all that energy is directed along the beamline; the protons have almost no energy transverse to the beamline, and so this gives us that low energy QCD system we desire.
+While the LHC is very high energy, all that energy is directed along the beamline; the protons have almost no energy transverse to the beamline,[^1] and so this gives us the low energy QCD system that we desire.
 The $$Z \to ee$$ decay is a great way to study this low energy regime because neither the Z nor the electrons interact via QCD, and so the only QCD effects in the decay chain are from the initial proton-proton collision.

-I measured the transverse momentum, $$Q_T$$, of the Z boson, which is the way the boson moves just before it decays.
+I measured the transverse momentum, $$Q_T$$, of the Z boson, which describes the way the boson moves just before it decays.
 Measuring this not only tells us about the low energy regime of QCD, but it also helps to constrain the mass of the W boson, which is otherwise hard to measure, and is interesting because it helps determine some fundamental quantities in the Standard Model and because there is some disagreement between the measured value and the predicted value.

 But actually, I didn't measure $$Q_T$$, I measured a new variable called
-$$\phi^{*}$$, which measures the same effect as $$Q_T$$, but is more robust against problems with the detector. $$\phi^{*}$$ measures the angle between the two electrons instead of their energy, which is easier to measure accurately due to the design of CMS.
+$$\phi^{*}$$, which measures the same effect as $$Q_T$$, but is more robust against shortcomings in the detector design. $$\phi^{*}$$ measures the angle between the two electrons instead of their energy, which is easier to measure accurately due to the design of CMS.

 ## Backgrounds, Event Selection, and Other Issues

-The events I was interested in had two electrons in them, but not every event with two electrons came from a Z decay.
-Events that produce two electrons for other reasons are called _background_ events, and the primary difficulty in any high energy experiment is separating the background from the events we are interested in.
+The events I was interested in had two electrons in them, but not every event with two electrons comes from a Z decay.
+Events that produce two electrons for other reasons are called _background_ events, and the primary difficulty in any high energy experiment is separating the background from the events we are interested in, called _signal_ events.
 We use simple selection rules, called _cuts_, to select the events we want.
+This selection happens in two stages:

+1. As the collisions are happening in the detector (at a rate of 40 million times a second), a fast data processing system called the trigger applies very simple cuts to select interesting events out of the huge number of uninteresting ones.
+2. After the data has been saved to disk, I apply a more precise set of cuts to select just the events that I think are likely to come from the $$Z \to ee$$ decay.

-For example, I required two electrons, one with very high energy and in the middle of the detector (where we get the most accurate measurement), and one other electron with a little less energy anywhere in the detector.
+For example, in that second set of cuts I required two electrons, one with very high energy and in the middle of the detector (where we get the most accurate measurement), and one other electron with a little less energy anywhere in the detector.
 Before we count the events, we have to figure out how many of them are background (which do not count).

 The way we try to figure out what the background looks like is through [Monte Carlo experiments (MC)][mc] where we generate virtual data using the math